ernst-schwaiger/IDP/acc/README.md

 - Run MISRA checks on our code using cppcheck.
 (Ernst)
 - Use proper data types in GUI: uint32_t for speed in m/s, uint16_t for distance (avoid signed data types) (Lorenzo)
 - Clarify WLAN router issue in lab (Stefan)
+- Add requirement references to production code (All)